 The Fund welcomes grassroots organizing that addresses systemic racism in the criminal justice and policing systems as well as organizing that seeks to create alternative economies, affordable housing, equitable public education policy, accessible healthcare, and worker justice.

-The Chicago Racial Justice Pooled Fund is housed at Crossroads Fund and was created by the Neighborhood Organizing Group.
-Please see the Governance section below for a list of participants.
+The Chicago Racial Justice Pooled Fund is housed at Crossroads Fund

 By mid-April, we learned that COVID19 was hitting Black and Latinx communities the hardest.
 The evolving crisis spotlighted the historic and ongoing structural racism in healthcare access.
 The Wednesday morning meetings immediately pivoted to include speakers addressing the stark inequity.